singaravetrivelsenthilkumar/Surveying-and-Preserving-the-Digital-Crime-Scene/README.md

 ![](./images/a10.png)

 ## Result:
-Successfully extracted the deleted files from unallocated space.
+Successfully extracted the deleted files from unallocated space using the Autospy tool.